smurfix/MudPyC/README.rst

 Open an async context + async loop using ``self.events(NAME)`` to listen for the Mudlet event ``NAME``.

-Call ``self.register_call(NAME, FUNC)`` to register ``FUNC`` as being callable from Mudlet; see above.
+Either create a "called_NAME" method, or call ``self.register_call(NAME, FUNC)`` to register ``FUNC`` as being callable from Mudlet; see above.
 If the result is a list/tuple, the Lua callback will receive multiple arguments.
 Callables may be async functions.

 Call ``self.event(NAME, ARGS…)`` to raise an event within Mudlet.